-If you’re looking for a good AQE test snack, breaktime on practice test day is the perfect opportunity to experiment with some “brain food”.
+If you’re looking for good AQE test nutrition, breaktime on practice test day is the perfect opportunity to experiment with some “brain food”.

 If pre- AQE test jitters get the better of your child, you might wonder what to feed them to keep them going.

 We found the perfect solution for AQE test nutrition with these flapjacks.

 We’ll never know whether they gave a physical or psychological boost, but they became such a favourite, they’re still called AQE flapjacks in our world!

 The oats give plenty of slow release energy, while the sweetness gives an instant boost.
 These went in the schoolbag for breaktimes before practice tests, and were also the preferred picnic on car journeys to actual test days.

 Here’s the recipe.
 It makes about 12 good-sized flapjacks (enough for a couple of days then!).

 It’s the work of moments to throw them together, and they are (probably!) no more sugary than plenty of cereals or granola bars.
 Wouldn’t recommend you eat too many yourselves, but the kids seem to burn them off.